 Chief Scientific Adviser

-John graduated from the University of Cambridge with a PhD in physics.
+Professor John Pethica graduated from the University of Cambridge with a PhD in physics.
 He was a scientist at Brown Boveri in Switzerland, followed by a Fellowship at Cambridge University.
 He was appointed Lecturer, then Professor of Materials Science at the University of Oxford, from where he went to Trinity College, Dublin in 2001.
 He continues his connection with Oxford through a Visiting Professorship.

 John's research is in the fields of surfaces, thin films, atomic- and nano-scale structures, and nanomechanics.
 He is the originator of novel AFM, STM and nano-indentation techniques.
 His current research is on nanomechanics and the manipulation and control of matter at the atomic and molecular scale, with application to novel devices and biological structures.